moppedijk/simple_image_slider/README.md

-# Simple Slider
+# Simple Image Slider
-This Simple Slider creates an image slider in a given target.
+This Simple Image Slider creates an image slider in a given target.
 The image slider creates its own html, image elements and btn elements.

 ## Getting started
 To get started download or clone the repository and use the JavaScript files in the `dist` folder.
 Add the script files to your `<head>` or add them to your bundle.
 The `Slider` constructor is added to the `window` object.